What is a Swamp Cooler?

 Humid atmosphere

-A persistent humid area can affect the swamp cooler’s performance.
+A persistent humid area can affect the cooler’s performance.
 Swamp coolers are much less effective in humid regions.
 The evaporative pads become saturated with water and debris builds up on them.
-It’s also possible that the internal belt will break or slip off which will need to be replaced.

 Faulty wiring

-Another reason for swamp coolers to break down is faulty wiring, which may cause persistent tripping of the circuit breaker, or blowing of fuses.
+Another reason for coolers to break down is faulty wiring.
+This may cause persistent tripping of the circuit breaker, or blowing of fuses.
 If not treated timely, It’s also possible that the motor might cease operating.
 If this happens, it will be necessary to replace the wiring or the motor

 Inadequate cooling